 Most variable annuities allow you to move freely between the various fund sub-accounts without incurring any cost.
 Furthermore, transactions between the different investment choices generates will not generate a tax bill (1099).

 That said, investors need to be careful to understand the annuity in which they may invest.
 First, it is important to consider the rating of the insurance company issuing the annuity, particularly in the case of a fixed annuity.
 Second, it is important to understand the level of fees paid to the brokers that market the annuities on behalf of the insurance company.
 Unfortunately, many agents, brokers, financial planners, and others who market annuities have been known to overstate annuity advantages, and sometimes recommend annuities based on the fee the broker will receive, rather than the appropriateness to the individual investor.
 It is also important to note that any withdrawal from an annuity may be subject to taxes and a 10% federal penalty if taken prior to 59½ years of age

-For more considerations, see our Annuity FYI Checklist, or contact an Annuity FYI Expert to see if an annuity is right for you.
+For more considerations, see our Annuity FYI Checklist, or contact an licensed financial professional to see if an annuity is right for you.
 If you’re already sure, click here to learn about the different, specific types of annuities, and see those that Annuity FYI believes to be the top annuities available on the market today.

 Copyright ©2016 AFYI Holdings Group, LLC.
 All Rights Reserved.
 No part of this article may be reproduced without the express written consent of AFYI Holdings Group, LLC.

 This web page has been reviewed for compliance.

 Document reference: #1500261-20